 The interview below is part of a yearlong effort by McGuireWoods to profile up-and-coming women leaders in private equity (PE).
-This profile series complements our existing Women Leaders in Private Equity profile series, which will continue throughout 2019.
+To read previous profiles, click here.
 To recommend a rising star for a future interview, email Amber Walsh at

 Ashley Chang is a vice president at RTC Partners, a private equity firm based in New York, where she focuses on deal origination, execution and portfolio company management.
 Prior to joining RTC, she was part of the direct investment team at Quilvest Private Equity, following the start of her career in investment banking at Evercore.
 Chang graduated with a Bachelor of Science degree in finance and accounting from the NYU Stern School of Business.